qboyd8303/bandit-otw/bandit_levels.md

 ### What I Learned
 - 'cd' only works on directories, not files
 - 'cat' displays file contents
-- Errors can help identify object types.
+- Error messages are helpful to determine whether something is a file or directory.

 ## Level 1 → 2

-### Date Completed: 2025-08-22
+### Date Completed: August 22, 2025

 ### Level Goal
 > Find the password for level 2.